kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/05-geolocation/01-save-lat-lng-store.md

 ## Next
 * Hook our address to google Maps
-* When we plugin the address our long and lat will populate with real values
+* When we plugin the address our `lng` and lat will populate with real values

 ## Git
 * Save